Was the Virgin Birth Truly Necessary?

 • Who do you say I am?

-People in Jesus’ day, and through the years, have various opinions about Jesus’ identity.
+People in Jesus’ day, and through the years, have held various opinions about Jesus’ identity.
 His contemporaries regarded him as a prophet and a teacher.
 Some even thought that he was the long awaited Messiah, the coming king in the line of David.
 Others saw him as a trouble maker, a dangerous imposter, a blasphemer, or a threat to political stability and Israel’s favored status with Rome.

 The proper and expected response made by those who wake up to who Jesus truly is will be to lay down all previous plans and dreams in order follow him wherever he may lead.